 In fact, I think a few carefully thought-out splurges can really do a lot to brighten our mood, lift our spirits, and give us something extra to look forward to (going out to eat, attending a concert, shopping with friends, a small bouquet of flowers, a nice card, something new at home, etc.)

 Of course, there is no one right or wrong way to splurge, and we all have individual preferences and ideas of what would be considered a splurge for us.
-So instead of trying to come up with a list of things we should all “save” on, and another list of things we should all “splurge” on, I’m simply going to share a few questions Dave and I ask ourselves when we’re debating between saving and splurging.
+So instead of trying to come up with a list of things we should all “save” on, and another list of things we should all “splurge” on, I’ll simply share a few questions Dave and I ask ourselves when we’re debating between saving and splurging.

 1. Will this hurt our current financial situation?